 In my veg garden, I often find that there are a lots of one thing and just a few of others.
 So tossing them all into a rainbow soup together is the perfect way to celebrate our harvest, and it makes such a wonderful wholesome and nutritious dinner too.

-I stripped a sweetcorn cob and sprinkled in the nibs like little rays of golden sunshine.
-And added some small pasta grains for the last 10 minutes or so, this orzo soaked up all the tomatoey flavours and was tender in to time.
+Sweetcorn nibs sprinkled like little rays of golden sunshine, and some small pasta grains added for the last 10 minutes or so till tender, soak up all the tomatoey flavours and make it a hearty main course soup..

 Serve the soup with freshly grated parmesan on top and some warm ciabatta bread.
 Such an inviting supper on a damp autumn evening.